PureKrome/SimpleTestcontainers.MsSql/README.md

 ---
 ## Overview

+Testing code that depends on a database can be slow and brittle.

+**This library aims to make it simple and fast to test your code that depends on a database.**

-Testcontainers are a great way to test your code that depends on a database.
+[Testcontainers](https://dotnet.testcontainers.org/) are a great way to test your code that depends on a database.
 It can also be slow with the common xUnit pattern of using a "Test Collection" which means each test in that 'collection' is sequential.
 It's also annoying to creating lots of xUnit ceremony to make multiple collections.
 Finally, it's frustrating that multiple tests hitting the same Database can cause the tests to be brittle.

-This library aims to make it simple to test your code that depends on a database.
+**This library aims to make it simple to test your code that depends on a database:**

 - ✅ A single database per test class.
 - ✅ Tests are now isolated from each other.